cloudfoundry/docs-cfcr/docs/managing/troubleshooting.md

 * Check the fields `routing-cf-client-id` in `KUBO_ENV/director.yml` and `routing-cf-client-secret` in `KUBO_ENV/director-secrets.yml` to ensure that the UAAC credentials that you are using are valid.
 You can use the [UAAC CLI](https://docs.cloudfoundry.org/adminguide/uaa-user-management.html) to create and manage credentials.
 * Check  that the route to the TCP routing API URL is accessible.
 The URL is defined in the field `routing-cf-api-url` in `KUBO_ENV/director.yml`.

----

-### Timeout Failures When Deploying

-#### Symptom

-#### Explanation

-kubo [OSS deployment](https://github.com/cloudfoundry-incubator/bosh-google-cpi-release/tree/master/docs/cloudfoundry) may fail due to timeouts.

-#### Solution

-Retry the deployment commands.
-This can be caused by the default preemptable compilation VMs or by failure to resolve the `xip.io` domain.

-If you have access to a domain then you can increase reliability by using it for your Cloud Foundry deployment.
-If you do not mind the increased cost you can remove the [preemptable](https://github.com/cloudfoundry-incubator/bosh-google-cpi-release/tree/master/src/bosh-google-cpi#bosh-resource-pool-options) property from the compilation workers in the Cloud Foundry manifest.

----

 ### Kubernetes Deployment Fails After BOSH is Redeployed

 #### Symptom